 Dear Members of the MSK Community,

-- Your vaccination appointment is for you to receive the COVID-19 vaccine.
-The specialized team of care providers in our vaccination clinic will not be able to talk with you about your cancer care.
-If you have any questions about your cancer care, please contact your primary MSK care team.
+Please remember that your appointment is only an appointment for you to receive the COVID-19 vaccine.
+The specialized team of care providers in our vaccination clinic will not be able to talk with you about your medical care.
+If you have any questions about your medical care, please contact your primary MSK care team.

-For more information about the COVID-19 vaccines and how we know they are highly effective and safe, please visit the following resource on our website:
+For more information about the COVID-19 vaccines and how we know they are highly effective and safe, please visit these resources on our website.